winstxnhdw/CapGen/README.md

   -f, --file     the file path to a compatible audio/video -t, --type     the chosen caption file format
   -o, --output   the output file path
+  -c, --cuda     whether to use CUDA for inference
 ```